circle-blues.png

 TA’s proven secondary effects are also relevant for its use against respiratory viruses:

-- inhibition of plasmin formation (reduces virulence, inflammation, additional cleavage of the spike protein)
+- inhibition of plasmin formation (reduces virulence, inflammation, additional cleavage of the spike protein) while preserving plasminogen availability.

 - anti-inflammation